honerlaw/serverless-fargate-plugin/README.md

             protocol: "HTTP" | "HTTPS";
             certificateArns?: string[]; // needed for https
         }>;
+        autoScale: {
+              min?: number; //default to 1
+              max?: number; //default to 1
+              metric: AutoScalingMetricType;
+              cooldown?: number; //defaults to 30
+              cooldownIn?: number; //defaults to cooldown but has priority over it cooldownOut?: number; //defaults to cooldown but has priority over it
+              targetValue: number;
+        }
         image?: string; // full image name, REPOSITORY[:TAG] imageRepository?: string; // image repository (used if image option is not provided) imageTag?: string; // image tag (used if image option is not provided)